Rapid Action Call: Block $20B in Weapons to Israel : Indybay

 Join the Rapid Action Call: Urge the Senate to Block $20 Billion in Arms Sales to Israel

 The crisis in Gaza is at a breaking point, and the time to act is now.
-In less than two weeks, the Senate will vote on the Joint Resolutions of Disapproval, a historic effort to block $20 billion in weapons sales to Israel.
+We are expecting that on the week of Nov.
+18, the Senate will vote on the Joint Resolutions of Disapproval, a historic effort to block $20 billion in weapons sales to Israel.
 This decision could have life-saving implications for countless people, and your voice is needed to make it happen.

-Hosted by Action Corps in partnership with Jewish Voice for Peace, CODEPINK, Doctors Against Genocide, DAWN, SURJ Bay Area, AROC Action, and more, this 25-minute call will equip you with the tools to take immediate and impactful action.
+Hosted by Action Corps in partnership with Jewish Voice for Peace, CODEPINK, Doctors Against Genocide, DAWN, SURJ Bay Area, AROC Action, Peace Action, and more, this 30-minute call will equip you with the tools to take immediate and impactful action.

 During the call, you'll: